i2000s/en/_posts/2017-05-22-git-remote-and-github.md

 Now, you can use your favorite text editor to preview the `README.md` file.
 The `*.md` extension usually means the file is a [markdown](https://guides.github.com/features/mastering-markdown/) file.
+Specifically, here we use the [GitHub Flavored Markdown syntax](https://guides.github.com/features/mastering-markdown/) for styling documentations as a [markup](https://en.wikipedia.org/wiki/Markup_language) language implementation supported by GitHub.
 I personally use [Atom](https://atom.io/) to edit markdown files since it has an integrated Markdown previewer.
 If you do want to use Atom, you can press `Ctrl + Shift + P` and type in `Install packages` to find the `install packages/themes` function in the menu (or use the menu `Packages/Settings View/Install Packages/Themes` to open the panel);
 In the search bar, type in `markdown-preview` to see if you have the markdown previewer (the one with the Atom logo) installed or not;